With more employees seeking job flexibility, many companies now embrace hybrid working as a way to boost satisfaction, retention and performance.

 Training employees to use collaboration tools during onboarding will enable them to work effectively.
 Combining training with mentorship also improves socialization and trust in teams.

-6 best practices for creating a successful hybrid working model
+6 best practices for successful hybrid working

-Adopting a hybrid work model can improve employee happiness and performance.
-However, success requires an approach that balances their needs with your company’s operations and objectives.
+Adopting a hybrid work model can quickly improve employee happiness and performance.

 Here are six best practices for developing a hybrid working approach that benefits your team and organization.